-The Authority will base management decisions relating to whales and olphins on the best available information relating to the species and human activities that may affect them.
-Where there are threats of serious harm to populations of where the and dolphins, prudent application of the precautionary principle1 will occur.
+The Authority will base management decisions relating to whales and dolphins on the best available information relating to the species and human activities that may affect them.
+Where there are threats of serious harm to populations of whales and dolphins, prudent application of the precautionary principle1 will occur.